1991 Chicago mayoral election

-The Chicago mayoral election of 1991 resulted in the re-election of incumbent Democrat Richard M. Daley to his first full-term.
+The Chicago mayoral election of 1991 resulted in the re-election of incumbent Democrat Richard M. Daley to his first full four-year term.
 Daley had previously been elected to serve the remainder of Harold Washington's unexpired term in a special election held following Washington's death in office.

 Daley won by a landslide 44 point margin.
 His most significant opponent in general election was Harold Washington Party nominee R. Eugene Pincham.
 Other candidates were Republican candidate George Gottlieb and Socialist Workers Party nominee James Warren, both of whom performed poorly in the vote count.